-"Explores the past with a Proustian sensitivity." - Peter Keough, The Boston Globe
+"Explores the past with a Proustian sensitivity" - The Boston Globe

-"Masterful, nuanced.” - Jessica Green, Maysles Doc Center
+"Masterful, nuanced” - Jessica Green, Maysles Documentary Center

 In this award-winning doc that gives an insider view on the contemporary immigrant experience and personal filmmaking process, filmmaker Alvin Tsang reflects (for 17 years) on his family’s migration from Hong Kong to Los Angeles in the early 1980s - fraught with betrayal from his parents’ divorce, economic strife and communication meltdown between parents and children.
 This poetic exploration moves moodily across different channels and modes, bending into labor histories and Hong Kong’s colonial trajectories.
 Tsang turns the camera on his own family, cautiously prodding for answers, but fully acknowledging that the only closure he can get will be from deciding for himself how to move on.